-The 'nohidden3d' option that is supposed to exempt individual plots from the global property 'set hidden3d' does not work for parametric curves.
+Parametric curves: The 'nohidden3d' option to exempt individual plots from the global setting 'set hidden3d' does not work for parametric curves.
+Iteration inside a plot command does not work for parametric curves.

 X11 terminal: It is difficult to select UTF-8 fonts.
-The program does not track the true aspect ratio of the x11 terminal window.
-In order for commands such as "set size ratio" to work, the x11 window must itself have equal height and width.
 Only one color palette at a time is active for any given x11 plot window.
 This means that multiplots whose constituent plots use different palettes will not display correctly in x11.